Skip to main content

 1. Warm both the powder and sterile Water for Injection (sWFI) in their closed bottles to room temperature.
 This temperature should be maintained during reconstitution.
 If a water bath is used for warming, prevent water from coming into contact with the rubber stoppers or the caps of the bottles.
 The temperature of the water bath should not exceed +37°C (98°F).

-2. Remove the cap from the FIBRYGA bottle and the sWFI bottle to expose the central portion of the rubber stoppers.
-Clean the rubber stoppers with an alcohol swab and allow the rubber stoppers to dry.
+2. Remove the flip cap from the FIBRYGA bottle and the sWFI vial and disinfect the rubber stoppers with an alcohol swab and allow to dry.

-7. When transfer of the sWFI is complete, gently swirl the FIBRYGA bottle until the powder is fully dissolved.
+7. With the diluent vial still attached, gently swirl the FIBRYGA bottle until the powder is fully dissolved.
 To avoid foam formation, do not shake the bottle.
-The powder should be dissolved completely within approximately 5 to 10 minutes.
+The powder should be dissolved completely within approx. 5 minutes.
+Unscrew the Nextaro ® transfer device (blue part) counterclockwise into two parts (Fig. 5).
+Do not touch the Luer lock connector on the white part of the transfer device.

 The powder should be reconstituted only directly before injection.
 After reconstitution, do not refrigerate or freeze the FIBRYGA solution.
 Use the reconstituted FIBRYGA solution immediately or within 4 hours after reconstitution.
 Discard any remaining FIBRYGA solution.